Riyaz0007/connect-backend/README.md

 # devTinder
-This is a web app for devolopers to connect with each other
+This is a repo of the learnings of the express.js and mongo